-My mom has an Instagram account with 20k followers, and I’m torn on how to feel about it.
+My mom has an Instagram account with over 54k followers*, and I’m torn on how to feel about it.

 The account documents her interior design process of rooms in my parents’ house.
 She posts different parts of our house in the photos, and in the captions she talks about anything from going to the grocery store to what’s happening in her life.
 As a member of Gen-Z and a heavy TikTok and Instagram user, I have mixed feelings about this (one of which is jealousy).
 But as a social media professional, I know how hard it can be to grow a platform organically, especially for a Gen-Xer.
 Somehow she broke the code.

 I have really never asked my mom about any sort of strategy that she had, so I thought it would be interesting to sit down and chat about what running her account has been like so far.

 Olivia: When did you start your Instagram account, and when did you start taking it seriously?

 Mom: In 2011, I started it for my wedding invite business because I had to showcase my work.
 I also was posting some home content at that point.
 After that was over and we moved houses, I started documenting the interior design process because people seemed to like my home content better.